Christopher Cairo, PhD

 Cell surface receptors mediate the transfer of information between cells and their environment.
 As a result, receptors play vital roles in all aspects of cell biology including development, immune response, homeostasis, and pharmacology.
 Although many receptor systems have been intensely studied, fundamental questions about their molecular function remain unanswered.
-Research in our group uses chemical biology to improve our mechanistic understanding of membrane biology.
+Research in our group uses chemical biology to improve our mechanistic understanding of membrane biology and develop new tools for therapeutic strategies.
 Specific areas of research include:

-Glycolipids are a critical structural feature of the plasma membrane.
-In addition to biosynthetic pathways, glycolipids content is regulated by glycosyl hydrolases at the membrane.
-Our group has been investigating the role of the membrane-associated neuraminidase (NEU3).
+Glycolipids and glycoproteins are a critical components of the plasma membrane.
+In addition to biosynthetic pathways, glycan content is regulated by glycosyl hydrolases.
+Our group has been investigating the role of the membrane-associated neuraminidases (NEU; also called sialidases).